 "Pension funds are spending a lot on asset management, but they need to be diverting resources to risk management in-house.
 They spend a lot of money on bond managers and hedge fund managers, but there needs to be an allocation there to risk management.
 A lot of sponsors and CFOs are very sensitive to the volatility on their balance sheet," said Gardner.

 Some pension funds have tried to tackle the asset liability management of the scheme over the last few years by moving towards liability-driven investment (LDI).
 However, Redington has found most pension funds are still facing inflationary pressures on their VaR and risk profiling, because LDI only addressees the interest rate risk in circumstances where inflationary moves are effectively correlated to interest rates activity.

-The practice of regularly assessing VaR along with other sensitivity analyses is already being widely adopted elsewhere in Europe.
-The Swedish regulator, Finansinpektionen, requires pension funds and insurance companies to disclose their VaR assessment.
+The practice of regularly assessing the VaR along with other sensitivity analyses is already being widely adopted elsewhere in Europe, as the Swedish regulator, Finansinpektionen, requires pension funds and insurance companies to disclose their VaR.